saggins/AFKBot/README.md

 ## How to Use

- 1. Repeat number 4 from "Install"; navigate to the folder where the files are located.
+ 1. In your Command Line, repeat number 4 from "Install"; navigate to the folder where the files are located.
  2. There are 4 arguments that are needed, and other 2 that are optional:

 	"host" : This is the IP or the subdomain of the server.